-SDS developed and offered the Provider Self-Assessment of Settings so that providers could evaluate their settings and make corrections if settings requirements were not met.
-Because the response rate for use of this tool was inadequate, SDS has planned another approach to training and provider evaluation that will require review and reporting on the status of all settings in which residential habilitation, supported living, day habilitation, adult day, supported employment, chore, and congregate meal services are provided.
-If a setting is found to be deficient in home and community-based characteristics and, consequently, presumed to be institutional in nature, the new approach calls for a settings remediation plan to be developed according to the process presented in the redesigned SDS provider training.
-SDS will offer technical assistance for choosing and implementing remediation strategies.
+SDS developed and offered the voluntary Provider Self-Assessment of Settings so that providers could evaluate their settings and make corrections if settings requirements were not met.
+Because the response rate for use of this tool was inadequate, SDS has planned another approach to training and provider evaluation that will require review and reporting on the status of all settings in which residential habilitation, residential supported living, day habilitation, adult day, supported employment, , and congregate meal services are provided.